n1ru4l/envelop/README.md

 Behind the scenes, this simple workflow allows you to use **Envelop plugins** and hook into the entire request handling flow.

-Here's a simple example for collecting metrics and log all incoming requests, using the built-in plugins:
+Here's a simple example for collecting metrics and log all incoming requests using the built-in plugins:

 ```ts
 const getEnveloped = envelop({